 If this sounds familiar to you, it’s all too familiar to us, too!
 An entire industry is devoted to selling parents on the idea of dedicated food for kids, creating a strong but unspoken rule that kids need “kids meals.”
 But do they really?

-Kids Meals vs. Healthy Food for Kids
+Kids Food vs. Healthy Meals for Kids

 In a quest to make increasingly kid-friendly dinners, many food manufacturers have shifted toward easy wins like sugar, salt and fat—which has in turn set pretty low expectations for what kids meals ought to be.
 We’re often told that kids should eat cheesy pepperoni pizza, not veggie pizza; french fries, not sweet potatoes; fish sticks, not salmon fillets.

 If these are the accepted idea of “kids meals,” we believe it’s time to change the definition!
-Even small changes can help equip our children for a more positive relationship with food, which is important in a time where nearly 1 in 5 kids in the United States has obesity—a rate that’s more than tripled since the 1970s and is only poised to grow from here.
+Even small changes can help equip our children for a more positive relationship with food, which is important in a time when nearly 1 in 5 kids in the United States has obesity—a rate that’s more than tripled since the 1970s and is only poised to grow from here.

 Picky Eater or Lack of Options?